-NCS Southern Zone Age Group Championships will be held in Tupelo, Mississippi on Aug 4-8, 2015.
-For details the meet information below:
+The Southern Zone Age Group Championships will be held at COM Aquatics in Midland, Texas on July 31-August 4, 2018.
+For details, see the meet information below:

 ZONE TEAM TRANSPORTATION, LODGING, MEALS AND FEES

-Other meals are not included.
-Chaperones, under the direction of the team manager, will coordinate and prepare meals.
+Breakfast will be served each day at the hotel.
+Chaperones, under the direction of the team manager, will coordinate and prepare other meals.
 Swimmers are expected to contribute toward group meals and will be able to visit a local grocery store for personal need items at least twice during the stay.

-The fee for Zone Team athletes is $525 – plus roughly $30-$40 spending money per day for meals, snacks, and incidentals.
+The fee for Zone Team athletes is $560 (includes team practice suit) – plus roughly $30-$40 spending money per day for meals, snacks, and incidentals.
 Should athletes have food allergies or any condition causing difficulty eating certain types of food, you are asked to clearly communicate that on the application form.

-Please submit the online application and mail the check for $525 along with the required support materials (Release and Consent forms, Code of Conduct form, and Best Times report) by Tuesday, July 7, 2015.
+Please submit the online application and mail the check for $560 along with the required support materials (Release and Consent forms, Code of Conduct form, and NCS Team Travel Policy) by Friday, July 6, 2018.
 Check and support materials should be sent to: Amy Faulk, 413 Kenilworth Road, Statesville, NC 28677-3107.

 ZONE TEAM SELECTION POLICY